Hildebrand Law, P.C. mobile logo

 For example, it would not be appropriate for an Arizona judge to make custody decisions if another judge, such as a juvenile court judge, has already issued child custody orders in a related juvenile court proceeding.

 If you have questions about affidavit in a child custody case in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.